Scientists kick off debate over barefoot running

 Back in 1960 Ethiopia's Abebe Bikila, one of the world's greatest Olympic marathon runners, won the first of his consecutive gold medals without shoes, covering the 26.2 miles in 2 hours, 15 minutes and 17 seconds.
 And in 1984, South African barefoot runner Zola Budd set a track world record when she ran 5,000 meters in 15 minutes and 1.83 seconds.

-Simon Bartold, a sports podiatrist and international research consultant for the sports brand Asics (7936.T), says most athletes, amateur or otherwise, should stick to wearing shoes.
+Simon Bartold, a sports podiatrist and international research consultant for the sports brand Asics, says most athletes, amateur or otherwise, should stick to wearing shoes.

-"I'd come down pretty heavily in favour of footwear," he said.
+"I'd come down pretty heavily in favor of footwear," he said.
 "It does offer some real protection and some real performance advantages over barefoot."

-Still, Asics and other big running shoe brands like Nike (NKE.N), New Balance and Saucony see no reason to be excluded from this new and potentially lucrative form of the sport just because it's about running in bare feet.
+Still, Asics and other big running shoe brands like Nike, New Balance and Saucony see no reason to be excluded from this new and potentially lucrative form of the sport just because it's about running in bare feet.

 A nifty rebranding of the trend to "natural" or "minimalist" running has opened up a potential new market in "barefoot running shoes" that promise to be the closest thing to wearing nothing at all.